 You know what they say about the best-laid plans.

 And this year, 2020, is having a field day with those so-called best-laid plans.
-Continue reading Inspired Miles
+Continue reading In the Midst of a Challenge: Inspired Miles

 People have been sending me “Karen” memes for months.
 I wasn’t sure I had anything to add to the discussion until now.
 Continue reading This Karen Has Something to Say